Tamara-Paskalova/taxi-service-project/README.md

 To run this project need to have installed
 - IntelliJ IDEA Ultimate [IDEA](https://www.jetbrains.com/idea/download/#section=windows)
 - ApacheTomcat [TOMCAT](https://tomcat.apache.org/download-90.cgi)
-- MySQL and MySQL Workench [MySQL](https://www.mysql.com/downloads/)
+- MySQL and MySQL Workbench [MySQL](https://www.mysql.com/downloads/)

 - Clone the project on your IDE
 - In MySQL Workbench run the script from resources/init_db.sql.